jeishu/CodingChallenge/Week1.md

 	public static String actualMemorySize(String ms) {

-		// Changing the String to a float and removing the GB from the string float memory = Float.parseFloat(ms.substring(0, ms.length() - 2));
+		float memory = Float.parseFloat(ms.substring(0, ms.length() - 2));

-		// If the String contains GB then it will take the 7% memory loss
-		// and if the memory is under 1GB it will return MB instead of GB if(ms.substring(ms.length() - 2).equals("GB")) {
+		if(ms.substring(ms.length() - 2).equals("GB")) {

-			// formatting the floating point of the decimal return memory > 1.075 ?
+			return memory > 1.075 ?
 String.format("%.2f", memory * 0.93) + "GB" :
 				Math.round(memory * 0.93 * 1000) + "MB";
 		}
-		// if the memory is already a MB, it will just round to the nearest whole number for MB else {
+		else {
 			return Math.round(memory * 0.93) + "MB";
 		}